Doko-Demo-Doa/slides/sections/react/09-input-and-forms-vn.md

 Đây là cách ta điều khiển và theo dõi giá trị của `input` trong state:

-This is how we can capture changes and track them in the state:

 ```jsx
 const [inputText, setInputText] = useState('');